aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 2. There might be certain bias when labelling as there is no clear boundaries.
 3. Some requirements depend on the stakeholders who are not the developers or users.

+In this project, MoSCoW technique has been chosen for prioritisation of requirements because for initial stages certain biases should not create a significant impact on the final outcome.
+Moreover, mislabelling can be avoided by following standard guidelines.

 ## Documented and prioritised requirements

 [Target audience (defined in README.md)](README.md): analysts who work in TfL.